ankitects/anki-betas/README.md

   - Please bear in mind that if you take advantage of these features, older Anki clients may report the cards are blank, or try to clean them up when you use the Empty Cards feature.
-  - You can now delete a card template even if some notes are only using that template - they will be given a blank card 1 instead.
   - Cloze numbers over 499 are no longer supported.

 - Card template screen: